Am0rphous/Awesome/SysAdmin/README.md

     - [KeePassXC Browser Extension](https://github.com/keepassxreboot/keepassxc-browser)
   - [OTP Auth(iOS)](https://cooperrs.de/otpauth.html) - [A Better iOS Authenticator: OTP Auth](https://greycoder.com/a-better-ios-authenticator-otp-auth/)
   - [padloc](https://github.com/padloc/padloc) - A modern, open source password manager for individuals and teams.
+  - [psono.com](https://psono.com/) - Psono is an open source and self hosted password manager to help keep your data safe.
+It stores your credentials encrypted and only you can access your data.
+Access can be shared encrypted with your team.
+As an open source password manager, Psono comes with a variety of features to manage your data and access your passwords more easily than ever before.
+Community = free and open source with unlimited users.
   - [Swifty](https://github.com/swiftyapp/swifty) - Free Offline Password Manager.

   ### Sandboxing tools